Melia88/student-workbook/src/reflections/wk3/quiz3.md

   Inheritance: the ability of one object to acquire some/all properties of another object.

   Polymorphism: the condition of occurring in several different forms.
-That's exactly what the fourth and final pillar is concerned with – types in the same inheritance chains being able to do different things
+That is what the fourth and final pillar is concerned with – types in the same inheritance chains being able to do different things

 ```